Sebastiaan-Alvarez-Rodriguez/SwarmTorrent/README.md

 which have their own tasks.
 In the sections below, we will describe them in detail.
 Additionally, we provide some information on the protocols used.
+For a list of both functional and non-functional requirements, see [`requirements.md`](/requirements.md)

 ## TODOList